eclifford/generator-testudo/README.md

 **Key Features**

-- Installable template through `grunt-init` with options for inclusion of libraries
+- Project and module scaffolder through [yeoman](http://yeoman.io/)
 - Configure everything from folder, ports, live-reload settings all from a single user configuration file
 - universal accepted naming standards and conventions for structure
 - organized and maintainable grunt tasks and options